LeynardPenaranda/confluent-kafka-hands-on/README.md

 - 🧑‍💻 Initializing a producer using `confluent-kafka`
 - 📤 Sending a single message to a Kafka topic
 - 🔄 Understanding the basic message flow from local data to Confluent Cloud
+- 🖥️ Consuming messages from a Kafka topic in real-time using a Python consumer

 ---